 The CDi is an integrated CD player from our Classic series, using the award winning Servo Evolution CD engine.
 Everything from the power stage through to the analogue output has been designed with sound quality in mind, and the results will exceed all your expectations.

-Judged the best CD player over £1000 for nine consecutive years by What Hi-Fi?
+Judged the best CD player over £1000 for TEN consecutive years by What Hi-Fi?
 Magazine, the CDi is without doubt one of the most influential integrated CD players ever designed.
 You’ve never really heard your CDs until you’ve listened to them on a Cyrus CDi.

 Cyrus CD players perform better because they generate far less background noise than other cd players.
 We call this our Servo-Evolution technology, and the principle itself is quite simple.
 Usually the laser mechanism (servo) which reads the data from a disc makes tiny movements side to side quite quickly to re-read miss-read data – this creates ‘servo noise’ and that impacts the ‘noise-floor’ limiting the quality of the sound output.

 The principle objective with our CD players is to extract the data on the disc as accurately as possible the first time – and that is only possible through some very careful design and calibration in both the hardware and software elements of the player.